 If there was ever a title to define me, it would definitely be UNORTHOBOXED!
-Beyond thrilled to grace the cover of up-and-coming out-of-the-box Unorthoboxed Magazine, a lifestyle magazine geared towards today's Jewish woman.
-In this article, I talked about my journey to Judaism and to leaving fast-fashion.
+Beyond thrilled to grace the cover of up-and-coming out-of-the-box.
+UNORTHOBOXED Magazine, is a lifestyle magazine geared toward today's Jewish women.
+In this article, I talked about my journey to Judaism and to leaving fast fashion.
 Both of these paths, while completely different from each other, are very similar.

 Back to sparking my spirit!
-I studied fashion design at Pratt Institute and immediately began working in fast-fashion after graduation.
+I studied fashion design at Pratt Institute & immediately began working in fast fashion after graduation.
 I took the first job that came my way and started working tirelessly in Midtown Manhattan.
 Yeah, it was great to be working for large companies, designing tons of products, worn by millions of people.
 But season after season, and year after year, it was exhausting.
-I felt like I was moving this fast life to keep up with fast-fashion and everybody knows, that's impossible.
-I was burning the wick from both sides and it did NOTHING for my spirit.
-I yearned to let my full creativity out, but didn't know how.
+I felt like I was moving this fast life to keep up with fast fashion & everybody knows, that's impossible.
+I was burning the wick from both sides & it did nothing for my spirit.
+I yearned to let my full creativity out, but didn't know HOW.

 It wasn't until I was let go from my last fast-fashion job, that the fire started to burn.
 After meeting with a friend I used to work with, she got right up in my face and told me to start something on my own.
 Something that would serve my community.
-It was an intense conversation to say the least and it shook me to my core.
+It was an intense conversation, to say the least, and it shook me to my core.
 I was 36 years old and had no idea who my community was.
 Then after a trip with my husband to Acadia National Park in Maine, it hit me like a ton of bricks.
-The Jewish community, the yoga community AND the sustainable fashion community was who I should be serving.
+The Jewish community, the yoga community, and the sustainable fashion community were who I should be serving.
 The idea for Transcendent Active was born on a mountaintop in Maine and I have never looked back since!

 Everyone's journey is long and windy and we can go through life thinking we are a part of something when really we're not.
 And then something or someone who seems to arise from the dust of the earth, shows you the way to your true self.
 This person might not even be someone who is in your daily life, but they are crucial to helping you uncover your mission.
 I guess for me, it was my first boyfriend and my friend (who is now my go-to career coach).
 I am grateful for both of these relationships.